 3. Southeast Missouri State University

 Southeast Missouri State University offers an online BS in Criminal Justice.
-Students who are looking for a correctional officer degree that will help them move up in the ranks to a supervisory or even a managerial position can find what they need in these online programs.
+Students who are looking for a correctional officer degree that will help them move up in the ranks to a supervisory or even a managerial position can find what they need in these online accelerated corrections degree programs.
 Negotiations, crowd control, criminology, and many other skills they need to be able to work in a correctional facility or other facilities in which they will be working hand in hand with inmates.
 An online BS in Criminal Justice is one of the best ways to gain an advantage if you are applying for a managerial position.

 Southeast Missouri State University provides online courses that are completely flexible.
 Schedules are written to accommodate each student’s individual needs.
 Students who are already working a full-time job will need a flexible that allows them to continue to keep working.
 The curriculum offered by the University provides each student with a quality education taught by professionals who work in the criminal justice and corrections field.